tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 This is a maintenance release addressing various improvement toward the next release.

 * **Bug fix:** Some issues caused by IE10/11 on admin pages.
-* **Improvement:** Better performance of validation for logged in user authentication.
+* **Improvement:** Better validation performance for logged in user authentication.
 * **Improvement:** Better rendering by CSS and JS for sections.
 * **Improvement:** Better handling of cookie for sections.
 * **Improvement:** Better handling of server and private IP address.
-* **Improvement:** Better compatibility with file operations by Filesystem API (but not yet supported FTP or SSH based operations).
+* **Improvement:** Better compatibility with file operations using Filesystem API (but FTP or SSH based operations are not full supported yet).
 * **Improvement:** Better timing of upgrade check at activation phase instead of `init` action hook.

 = 3.0.3 =